 James and Deborah Fallows

 A vivid, surprising portrait of the civic and economic reinvention taking place in America, town by town and generally out of view of the national media.
 A realistically positive and provocative view of the country between its coasts.

 For the last five years, James and Deborah Fallows have been traveling across America in a single-engine prop airplane.
 Visiting dozens of towns, they have met hundreds of civic leaders, workers, immigrants, educators, environmentalists, artists, public servants, librarians, business people, city planners, students, and entrepreneurs to take the pulse and understand the prospects of places that usually draw notice only after a disaster or during a political campaign.

 Each year, the Rural Center recognizes individuals, organizations, and towns that have demonstrated visionary leadership, impacted the economy, and built strong community partnerships.
-At this year’s 2018 Rural Assembly, we recognize excellence in four categories: leadership, entrepreneurship, small business lending, and small town growth and vitality.
+At this year’s 2018 Rural Assembly, we will award nominees from within five categories: leadership, advocacy, entrepreneurship, small town growth and vitality, and small business lending.

-The Small Town of the Year award recognizes a town that embraces citizen engagement, values diversity, and fosters strong partnerships.
-The town must show progress through innovative economic development initiatives and programs and promote an entrepreneur-friendly environment.
-The nominee has overcome economic barriers and challenges and been creative, diligent, and resourceful in building a new economic future for all of its residents.
-Priority will be given to towns participating in the Rural Center’s STEP program, but any town with a population less than 10,000 is eligible.
+Small Town of the Year: Marion, NCThis award recognizes a town that embraces citizen engagement, values diversity, and fosters strong partnerships.
+The town must promote innovative economic development initiatives and programs as well as an entrepreneur-friendly environment.
+The nominee must demonstrate how they have overcome economic barriers and challenges as well as being creative, diligent, and resourceful in building an economic future for all of its residents.